MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 ## Introduction (The Mechanical Constant of the HFT Arms Race)

 The efficiency of modern financial markets is often characterized by the speed at which information is incorporated into prices.
 [1] However, the predominant market design, the continuous limit order book (CLOB), has introduced a structural flaw: the "sniping" of stale quotes [2].
 In a CLOB, time is treated as a continuous variable, and orders are processed serially [1].
-This creates a "socially wasteful arms race" where high-frequency traders (HFTs) compete to capture arbitrage rents from public information that is symmetrically observable to all participants [3].
+This creates a socially wasteful arms race where high-frequency traders (HFTs) compete to capture arbitrage rents from public information that is symmetrically observable to all participants [3].
 Empirical evidence suggests that these latency-arbitrage races occur approximately once per minute for many symbols and account for a remarkably large portion (up to 20%) of overall trading volume[1].
 Because the continuous design rewards the first party to react to a signal, firms are compelled to invest heavily in microwave links and trans-oceanic cables[1].
-Recent research estimates that the "size of the prize" in this arms race is approximately $5 billion per year in global equities [1].
+Recent research estimates that the size of the prize in this arms race is approximately $5 billion per year in global equities [1].
 This expenditure does not improve price discovery; it merely redistributes wealth from fundamental investors to the fastest intermediaries through wider spreads and reduced market depth [4].
 Frequent batch auctions (FBAs) offer a structural remedy by moving from continuous to discrete time [2].

 ## 2. Frequent Batch Auctions and Market Clearing